EndianTribe/Reconcile-Website/content/en/employers/index.md

 To get an idea of the app's architecture, check out my [soliloquy on the app's technical details](https://reconcile.endiantribe.com/docs/under_the_hood/technical-details/).

 While the git commit history is not public, you can get a sense of the app's progression since internal testing by checking out the [release notes](https://reconcile.endiantribe.com/docs/under_the_hood/release-notes/) and/or the [issue tracker](https://github.com/EndianTribe/Reconcile-Issues-Tracker-Public/issues?q=is%3Aissue+is%3Aclosed).

+*Please note that development began long before the first release note was published and the first issue was reported.*